-- A. The Tulalip Official Zoning Controls Map, Tulalip Indian Reservation, and the boundaries of various zones shown thereupon, are hereby adopted as part of this Title, and are incorporated herein by reference. - B. This Title shall apply to land within the Tulalip Indian Reservation and to lands owned by the Tulalip Tribes outside of the Tulalip Indian Reservation as designated by Board Resolution (needs legal review).
+A. The Tulalip Official Zoning Controls Map, Tulalip Indian Reservation, and the boundaries of various zones shown thereupon, are hereby adopted as part of this Title, and are incorporated herein by reference.

 17.08.020 - Establishment of Zoning and Zoning Map